-One dust data monitors were installed on site, the monitors are equipped with on-board modem which provides remote monitoring communication functions, system status and dust triggers are instantly reported through mobile SMS function.
-The monitors utilise a (Class 1) laser particle monitor to report air pollutant particles as PM{2.5} and PM10 in 360 - degrees.
+Two dust data monitors were installed on site, the monitors are equipped with on-board modem which provides remote monitoring communication functions, system status and dust triggers are instantly reported through mobile SMS function.
+The monitors utilise a (Class 1) laser particle monitor to report air pollutant particles as $PM{2.5}$ and $PM{10}$ in 360 - degrees.
 The measurements specifications are illustrated in table below.

-Monitor 1 was on a solar stand in accordance with the manufacturer's recommendations.
+Monitor 1 and Monitor 2 are on a solar stand in accordance with the manufacturer's recommendations.
 The monitor was (re)located to be as close to the operating plant as possible, site setup is shown in Figure 3 below.
-Each device was set to continuous daily monitoring mode at 15-minute intervals recording pollutant particles as PM{2.5} and PM10.
+Each device was set to continuous daily monitoring mode at 15-minute intervals recording pollutant particles as PM2.5 and PM10.

-Particle range Max coincidence probability 0.30 to 12.4 Size categorisation Number of software bins 16 Sampling interval Histogram Period (sec) 2 to 30 Total flow rate L/min (typical) 0.24 Max particle count rate Particles/sec 10,000 Max coincidence probability % concentration @ 10 6 particles/L 0.7 Based on 50% detection efficiency @ 035 μm
+Particle range Max coincidence probability 0.30 to 12.4 Size categorisation Number of software bins 16 Sampling interval Histogram Period (sec) 2 to 30 Total flow rate L/min (typical) 0.24 Max particle count rate Particles/sec 10,000 Max coincidence probability % concentration @ 10 particles/L 0.7